Business Operations Jobs at Indiana University with Visa Sponsorship

 Learn more about our benefits by reviewing the IU Benefit Programs Brochure.

-Career Level: Strategic
+Career Level: Career

 FLSA: Exempt

-Job Function: Finance
+Job Function: Human Resources

-Job Family: Financial Administration
+Job Family: HR Generalist/HRBP

 This posting is scheduled to close at 11:59 pm EST on the advertised Close Date.
 This posting may be closed at any time at the discretion of the University, but will remain open for a minimum of 5 business days.
 To guarantee full consideration, please submit your application within 5 business days of the Posted Date.
+If you wish to include a cover letter, you may include it with your resume when uploading attachments.

 Indiana University is an equal opportunity employer and provider of ADA services and prohibits discrimination in hiring.
 See Indiana University Notice of Non-Discrimination here which includes contact information.